• Home

 kintla mind-body global

 Kintla Mind-Body Global was established in 2009 (originally Kintla Yoga, LLC) in East Lansing, Michigan at a time when talking about trauma was not an acceptable part of public discourse.
 In fact the very mention of the word was seemingly off-limits.
-Collectively, we’ve come a long way since then.
+Individually and collectively, we’ve come a long way since then.

-Through opening to deeper understanding of ourselves both individually and collectively we’re learning that healing is more than the story of what happened; it is the art of transmuting and weaving those experiences into the fabric of who we are, guiding both our everyday living and the dreams we carry forward.
+Through opening to deeper understanding of ourselves we learn that healing is more than the story of what happened; it is the art of transmuting and weaving those experiences into the fabric of who we are, guiding both our everyday living and the dreams we carry forward.

 Our mission has always been simple: Empowering post-traumatic growth.

 We also continue to visualize a world where mental wellness is honored as a basic human right.
-A world where compassion and simple, trauma-adapted mind-body-heart tools are easily accessible to ALL people, everywhere.
+A world where compassion and trauma-adapted mind-body-heart tools are easily accessible for ALL people, everywhere.

 curious? begin your transformative journey today.